JetBrains/intellij-sdk-docs/topics/ui/controls/input_field.md

 #### Showing examples

-Don't use the placeholder to show examples.
-The user can get the impression that the field is already filled.
+Don't use the placeholder to show examples because the user can get the impression that the field is already filled.
 Provide examples or explanation under the input field (see [Context help](context_help.md)):

 <table style="none" border="false">
     <tr>